hytechclub/hytechclub.github.io/DiscordUse.md

 #### counting
 Exactly what it sounds like.

 Rules: Only enter the next whole number (e.g., if the previous message was "27" you should enter "28").
-Do not enter a number if you entered the most recent number.
+Do not enter a number if you entered the most recent number. **NEW THIS YEAR:** if we mess up, the whole count restarts :)

 ### Course-Specific Categories
 There will be one category for each course.
 Each of these categories will contain channels specific to the students and instructors from the course.